-and now in search to find the best books for PMP Certification Exam preparation.
+So you decided to get PMP Certification credentials, and now in search to find the best books for PMP Certification Exam preparation.

-Although, there are a plethora of books available to help you prepare for PMP Exam,
+Although, there are a plethora of books available to help you prepare for PMP Exam.

-These books are not only recommended for aspirants seeking pmp credential but are good reference guides for project manager’s or someone interested in Project Management.
+These books are not only recommended for aspirants seeking PMP credential but are good reference guides for project manager’s or someone interested in Project Management.

 They could be a nice handy collection for your library or desk.

 When you start reading the book, you will feel as if Rita is talking to you.

 But, they have done a fabulous job by not only explaining PMBOK but helping you achieve success in pmp exam.

-Get it from Amazon: http://amzn.to/1nBsQGF
+Get a copy from Amazon: http://amzn.to/1nBsQGF

 The book is full of visually rich images and pictures that definitely will help you stick the concepts in mind.

-Pre-Order from Amazon: http://amzn.to/1nBt6Wk
+Pre-Order from Amazon: https://amzn.to/2FAsk4M

 The book has lots and lots of questions, which will give you confidence and boost your morale as you proceed with your preparation.

-Get it from Amazon: http://amzn.to/1JUBLh0
+Get it from Amazon: https://amzn.to/2HK2tgQ

 You will have to read PMBOK in order to understand Project Management concepts, definitions and terms.

-Get it from Amazon: http://amzn.to/1o0VP7m
+Get it from Amazon: https://amzn.to/2HT7rof

 It’s a bit confusing and frustrating but that’s how PMBOK teaches us.

 Go grab, any book mentioned above and ace pmp exam.